 In previous posts I have talked about many experiences with the NHS good and bad, I have referred back to experiences I have had when dealing with Breast Cancer but also experiences I have regularly with my daughters asthma problems.

-So here we are again, being g in hospital is not unusual for Megan.
-As mentioned in previous posts we have regular trips to the hospital with wheezing and chest issues.
+So here we are again, being g in hospital is not unusual for M. As mentioned in previous posts we have regular trips to the hospital with wheezing and chest issues.
 This year it has escalated to a new level and a lot more serious.
-When things get more serious and more life threatening it means I rely on the experts more to help me and Megan and get her the best treatment in the fastest time possible.
+When things get more serious and more life threatening it means I rely on the experts more to help me and M and get her the best treatment in the fastest time possible.
 Unfortunately that hasn’t happened this time and I feel due to massive NHS failures we have ended up back in ICU in a very serious condition.

 Without going into detail of each individual situation I have witnessed so many floors in the system that I wonder why I pay my national insurance.
 I have witnessed A&E doctors yawning throughout examining patients and complain of being tired.
 I have witnessed doctors looking at X-rays and missing the fact there’s a huge infection on a lung.
 6 hour waiting times in A&E with a girl having an asthma attack left untreated.
 The list goes on.
 Its worrying when it takes 10 minutes or less for a child to die of asthma.
 It’s so worrying and the reality is that it’s not Getting any better, I read on the news weekly about various cuts being made to funding, hospitals being closed, services cut.
 Staff work all ours for very little pay and then are so tired they are putting people’s lives at risk, I pay my taxes yet it seems the more we pay the less we get.
 Don’t get me wrong the NHS do some amazing things and it’s not all bad, I give credit to the staff that work all hours and save lives and do wonderful things.
 Unfortunately I can’t say I have experienced anything positive lately and it really makes me concerned about the future of our health service